 It has to do with excess groundwater content and water pressure.
-Heavy rainfalls in October of 2016 have created high levels of groundwater saturation.
+Heavy rainfalls in October tend to create high levels of groundwater saturation.
 Water is denser than air, and therefore, water will seek to infiltrate a space occupied by air.
 Because pockets of air in the soil have already been saturated by excess water, that water is further pushed around until it’s able to occupy a space.
 This is where your basement comes in.

 Your basement is a huge space filled with air!
 Sure, there are barriers in the form of walls and waterproofing measures… but at some level these are going to be porous.
 When the water pressure in the soil reaches a certain level, it will actually force water through the porous material into the open airspace.

 The best way to prevent water damage in Montana is to waterproof your basement.
 Essentially, this means shrinking and closing the pores that allow water to seep through.
 This is effective in keeping most water out of your basement—even when water pressure in the soil rises.
 If pressure becomes high enough, it may bypass the waterproofing in the form of condensation or humid air, but it should be enough to prevent full-on water pooling.

 If your basement isn’t waterproofed, there are measures that can be taken to protect this space.
 First, keep everything off of the floor in case of pooling or standing water.
 Second, have a dehumidifier handy—this will suck moisture content right out of the air.
 Finally, identify problem areas and try to mitigate water seepage wherever possible—via simple waterproofing.